Glossary

 Interlisp-10

-The first implementation of “Interlisp” for the DEC PDP-10 / Tenex
+The first implementation of Interlisp for the Digital Equipment Corporation (DEC) PDP-10 / Tenex.

 Interlisp-360